microsoft/qsharp/katas/content/nonlocal_games/index.md

     "title": "Overview"
 })

-For our context, "nonlocal" means that the playing parties are separated by a great distance, so they cannot communicate with each other during the game.
+This kata introduces three quantum nonlocal games that display "quantum pseudo-telepathy" - the use of quantum entanglement to eliminate the need for classical communication.
-In a new kata, we discuss three quantum nonlocal games that display "quantum pseudo-telepathy" - the use of quantum entanglement to eliminate the need for classical communication.
+In this context, "nonlocal" means that the playing parties are separated by a great distance, so they cannot communicate with each other during the game.
 Another characteristics of these games is that they are "refereed", which means the players try to win against the referee.

 **This kata covers the following topics:**